-Set your company name, your Feedback Portal’s name and the prefix for the URL.
-This will be the destination where your customers will go to log new ideas and feature requests.
-You have the option to add an image and to specify which Workspaces will be connected to the Portal.
-This step allows you to connect customer feedback to Features within Craft.io, so it’s important to select the correct Workspace which will eventually house the Features that will deliver on your Customer needs.
+You'll also have the option to add a logo and to specify which Workspaces will be connected to the Portal.
+This step allows you to connect customer feedback to Epics and Features within Craft.io, so it’s important to select the correct Workspace which will eventually house the items that will deliver on your Customer needs.

 2. Setup Feedback Portal Categories

-Next, create some categories to help to organize your customer feedback.
+Next, create some categories to help to organize your customer feedback (for example Feature requests, Ideas, Bugs).
 These categories are like folders and don’t necessarily need to reflect the structure of your Product hierarchy within the Craft.io Workspace.
 Adding a description for each category can be useful in helping those submitting to correctly categorize their feedback.

 3. Configure your Portal’s settings

-- Only users you specifically invite will be able to submit feedback.
-Each invited user will need to register an account to access your Portal.
+Only pre-defined users will be able to submit feedback.
+Each invited user will need to sign-up and create an account to access your Portal.

-- This option allows you to group invited users into specific companies and to control whether they can see submissions from other users when visiting the Feedback Portal.
+This option allows you to group users into specific companies inside the 'Company List', and to control whether they can see submissions from other users when visiting the Feedback Portal.

-Use the restricted access option if you want your internal teams to log feedback on specific pain points or sales opportunities on behalf of companies or customers.
+The restricted access option is typically used when you want your internal teams to log feedback on specific pain points or sales opportunities on behalf of partners or customers.
 The restricted access option also allows you to control who can access the portal and limit what customers from different companies can see while submitting feedback.

 4. Manage Teams

 You can invite individuals from your organization to both submit feedback and help you maintain the Feedback Portal.
-From the Settings screen, navigate to Team Manager, enter the email address of the user and select which permission group you would like to allocate to them.
+From the Settings screen, navigate to Team Manager, enter the email address of the user and select which permission type you would like to allocate them to.

 5. Set up Companies

-If your organization wants to collect feedback from multiple companies or groups, use the Companies feature to create organized groups on the Feedback Portal.
-In addition to providing clearer organization, creating Companies helps you control who has access to the portal and whether users within different companies can see others’ feedback.
+If your organization wants to collect feedback from multiple companies or groups, use the Company List feature to create organized groups in the portal.
+These groups often represent actual companies that use your products, your customers; but they can also be used for internal feedback collection by representing internal groups within your organization.
+In addition to being more organized, creating Companies will also help you control who has access to the portal and certain categories and whether users within different companies can see each others’ feedback.